Texas Court Records

 Austin, TX 78711-2017

-How do I Get Out of Paying Child Support in Texas?
+How Do I Get Out of Paying Child Support in Texas?

-In Texas, parents seeking any form of modification to their child-support order must file a petition with the court (Texas Fam.
+In Texas, parents seeking any form of modification to their child-support order may file a petition with the court (Texas Fam.
 Code 156.002).
 Interested persons may be able to contest court-ordered child support payments if they have valid grounds.
 Some of the grounds that may be considered are:

-- Custody change: if the non-custodial parent becomes the custodial parent, they will no longer be required to pay child support.
+- Custody change: If the non-custodial parent becomes the custodial parent, they will no longer be required to pay child support.

-- Illness: persons who are severely ill or incapacitated may file a motion to end or suspend child support
+- Illness: Persons who are severely ill or incapacitated may file a motion to end or suspend child support

 What is Back Child Support in Texas?

 Back child support refers to payments due or owed by the non-custodial parent to the custodial parent.
 This may include all the payments accrued before a child support court order is issued.
 In Texas, back child support is known as "Retroactive Child Support."
-In determining the child support amount, the court will consider the defaulting parent's income and the child's needs.
+In determining the child support amount, the court may consider the defaulting parent's income and the child's needs.

 How do I Get Back Child Support Paid in Texas?